XilinJia/Podcini/README.md

 * When subscribing to a Youtube channel, tabs can be chosen to form separate podcasts
 * Playlists and podcasts on Youtube or Youtube Music can be shared to Podcini, and then can be subscribed in similar fashion as the channels
 * Subscribed channels, playlists/podcasts can be updated as with normal podcasts
-* Single media from Youtube or Youtube Music can also be shared from other apps, can be accepted as including video or audio only, are added to synthetic podcasts such as "Youtube Syndicate"
+* Single media from Youtube or Youtube Music can also be shared from other apps, and added in a chosen synthetic feed
 * All the media from Youtube or Youtube Music can be played (only streamed) with video in fullscreen or in window modes or in audio only mode in the background
 * Audio and video quality settings in Feed Preferences (Youtube feeds only): Global, Low, Medium, High
 	* these settings take precedence over global situations